MurphyPone/PyTorch-basics/README.md

 # PyTorch-basics
-A series of models, neural nets, and exercises made in an effort to learn PyTorch.
+A series of algorithms, and exercises made in an effort to learn PyTorch.